junobuild/docs/docs/white-paper/conclusion.md

 # Conclusion

-While I may be biased, I genuinely believe that Juno represents a significant step forward in the realm of decentralized development.
-I'm well aware that it does not yet cover all the features provided by Web2 services or the capabilities of standard Web3 solutions, but Juno's features and unique selling proposition are undeniably promising.
-Despite not having reached a significant market share yet, and with future scalability uncertain, Juno's potential is evident to me.
+Juno represents a significant step forward in the realm of decentralized development.
+While it does not yet encompass all the features of Web2 services or the full capabilities of standard Web3 solutions, its unique selling proposition remains compelling.
+Market adoption is still in progress, and future scalability remains an open question, but the potential is evident.

-Establishing a DAO is an essential step that Juno should consider taking someday.
-Promoting full control for developers while retaining centralized ownership would be paradoxical.
-When the time comes, a DAO will ensure that Juno’s growth, security, and transparency are upheld through community-driven governance.
+Establishing a DAO is an essential consideration for the future.
+Full developer control cannot coexist with centralized ownership, making decentralized governance a necessary evolution.
+When the time comes, a DAO will ensure that growth, security, and transparency are upheld through community-driven decision-making.

-I hope you enjoyed the read!
+Hope this was an insightful read!

 Live long and prosper,<br/>David